Hiord#: An Approach to the Specification and Verification of Higher-Order (C)LP Programs

-Condition $C_0$ encodes the checks that ensure that all calls to the predicate represented by $\mathit{Pred}$ are within those admissible by the set of assertions; we refer to it as the \emph{calls assertion condition}.
-Conditions $\seq{C}$ encode the checks for compliance of the successes for particular sets of calls, and we call them the \emph{success assertion conditions}. \envend \end{definition}
+\begin{authgrp} \author{ \href{https://orcid.org/0009-0000-8821-0587}{MARCO CICCALÈ}, \href{https://orcid.org/0000-0001-6215-1080}{DANIEL JURJO-RIVAS} and \href{https://orcid.org/0000-0001-9782-8135}{JOSE F.~MORALES}\ Condition $C_0$ encodes the checks that ensure that all calls to the predicate represented by $\mathit{Pred}$ are within those admissible by the set of assertions; we refer to it as the \emph{calls assertion condition}.
+Conditions $\seq{C}$ encode the checks for compliance of the successes for particular sets of calls, and we call them the \emph{success assertion conditions}. \end{definition}

 From this point on, we denote by $\A$ both the set of assertions of the program and, interchangeably, its associated set of assertion conditions.
 Also, for a normalized atom $\mathit{Pred}$, $\A(\mathit{Pred})$ denotes only the assertions of $\A$ associated to the predicate $\mathit{Pred}$. \begin{example}[Assertion conditions] The set of assertion conditions for the set of \emph{pred} assertions in~\cref{ex:take_assrt} is: